ITensor/ITensors.jl/.github/ISSUE_TEMPLATE/07_ITensorMakie_bug_report.md

 Describe what actually happened.

-If you provided a minimal code that demonstrates the bug or unexpected behavior, provide the output you from that code.
+If you provided a minimal code that demonstrates the bug or unexpected behavior, provide the output you get from that code.
 If the code leads to an error or warning, include the full error or warning below.

 <details><summary>Output of minimal runnable code</summary><p>